Chefcurry4/GML/README.md

-# 🌤️ Wind Power Forecasting with GNN and GRU Models 💨
+# 🌤️ Wind Power Forecasting with GNN 💨

 Accurate wind power forecasting is essential for reliable integration of renewable energy into modern power markets.
 This project tackles the dual challenge of modeling both temporal patterns and spatial dependencies between turbines—without relying on expensive physical simulations or sacrificing scalability as wind farms grow.